seciot/Encryption-Module/README.md

 It can encrypt with chunk mode - where it serializes specified amount of data or a stream mode where it serializes until its disconnected and rebooted.

 ## What algorithm is used inside EMO?
-It uses VMPC which was featured at FEC 2005.
+It uses VMPC which was featured at FSE 2004.
 It is quite secure algorithm according that you use quite good password (or password file).

 ## What values does it support?
 Password Length: 0-255 bytes